mubanjs/muban/STATUS.md

 + Setup function receives the props, refs and the component element as arguments
 + Implement Provide/Inject/Context support to component tree
 + Add API to render your root component/template using mhtml rendering
-- re-export vue and lit-html types and used methods
++ re-export vue and lit-html types and used methods
++ async component lazy loading, only supported for the anonymous `components` array, not for refs

 **Todo**
 - Animation setup, with nested component animations